UK Company Restoration

 - On dissolution of the company any assets remaining in its name passed to the Crown.
 Therefore the company’s members and directors must not attempt to use any of its assets e.g. a company bank account.

 - If the company will continue to operate after the restoration the Registrar will insist on the public record of the company being brought completely up-to-date.
-This will involve preparation and submission of all outstanding accounts, annual returns etc. Any accounts which have become overdue will be subject to civil late filing penalties and annual return fees must be paid.
+This will involve preparation and submission of all outstanding accounts, confirmation statements and payment of any late filing penalties due etc.

 - If the purpose of the restoration is to retrieve an asset (such as a property) which has been left in the name of the company as opposed to continuing in business, the Registrar may insist on the company being formally wound up immediately after restoration.